DavidGavenda/School-Assignments-Bc/README.md

 Brief course outline:<br>

 This course provides students with theoretical knowledge and practical skills in software development focusing on multi-layer client-server architecture, object-relational mapping, and the MVC design pattern.
 The coursework enables students to design and implement a three-tier web application based on a complex data model.
 Topics covered include multi-layer client-server architecture, introduction to ORM, Java Persistence API (JPA), JavaServer Faces (JSF), Enterprise JavaBeans (EJB), Java Transaction API (JTA), administration and deployment of applications on the GlassFish application server, authentication, authorization, language localization, monitoring and testing web applications, and creating a complex three-tier web application.

+## WEBTE - Web technologies
+Brief course outline: <br>

+The course aims to equip students with an understanding of the principles of the main subsystems of digital computers, including the processor, buses, memory subsystem, and the input-output subsystem.
+It delves into the basic concepts of digital computers, multiprocessor and multicomputer systems, and the principles and reasons for encoding information in digital computers.
+Course topics range from basic computer concepts, data representation, and encoding to computer memory internals and peripherals, processor functionality, input-output subsystem, and real-time systems.
+It also provides an understanding of multiprocessor systems, computer networks, and the basic functions of operating systems.
+The course concludes with a classification of computers, processor performance, and a historical overview along with current and prospective computer trends.